Uncontested Divorce: Child Custody, Spousal Support, And What to Expect

 If the parties settle, it is important to document it.
 Therefore, the next step is for a settlement agreement to be drafted, either by the pro se plaintiff or their attorney.
 The settlement agreement then works as a legally binding document, and its provisions can be enforced in the future by a court if one of the spouses fails to live up to that agreement.

-Judges and lawyers are there for you if you need to pursue a matter to trial; however, most prefer to settle out of court in much the same way as if the couple was proceeding in an uncontested fashion.
+Judges and lawyers are there for you if you need to pursue a matter to trial; however, most prefer to settle out of court in much the same way as if the couple were proceeding in an uncontested fashion.
 If the parties have difficulty agreeing by themselves, their lawyers will usually help them do so before the matter proceeds to trial.

 Online therapy for divorced parents

 In many cases, an online therapist can be an asset for a person going through a divorce.
 As previously mentioned, this time can be highly volatile, with emotions running high and both parties potentially reacting out of anger, jealousy, or guilt.
 Especially if you are the parent of children, you’ll want to do your best to proceed in a way that is level-headed, responsible, and human.
-It is important for your children to see that you have emotions, but that you do not allow yourself to be consumed by them, and that you have their best interest at heart.
+It is important for your children to see that you have emotions but that you do not allow yourself to be consumed by them and that you have their best interest at heart.

 An online therapist will not judge you for your perceived shortcomings or “failed” marriage.
 Rather, they want to meet you where you are and work with you to make the best choices for your goals and your children’s well-being, should you have children with your former spouse.